JeanBaptisteDurand/GO-tips/README.md

 # GO-tips
 a variable declare inside a loop, will be a new instance at each iteration Il y a des gestionnaires de projet
+External function call with a capital letter : math.Pi

 books to read :